tulsi-kumari/HospitalWebsite/README.md

-# HospitalWebsite
-Hospital Website Project 🌐 : With React.js, Express.js,Bootstrap, JavaScript, Node.js, and MongoDB, I crafted an innovative hospital website.
-It offers an immersive user experience, robust registration, authentication, and token-based authorization.
-Dive into the code and witness the future of healthcare websites! 🏥🚀

 # Hospital Website Project - README

 Welcome to the Hospital Website Project repository!
 This project represents the culmination of several development phases aimed at creating a modern and user-friendly hospital website.
 Below, you'll find an overview of the key development phases and features implemented in this project.